-GUEST And I think people are starting to think about that now.
+And I think people are starting to think about that now.
 And I was looking at nature based solutions.
-And how can you know that support.
+And how can you know that support it.
 So I'm really excited about that.
-What else Mike sites about?
+What else might side sprouts?
 I'm excited about collaboration.
-Everyone seems to be talking about it a lot at the moment, and there's a lot going on in the industry.
+Everyone seems to be talking about it a lot at the moment, and there's a lot going on in the industry, and just a lot of sharing and progress is being made.

-And just a lot of sharing and progress is being made.
 I just feel like, you know, sometimes I'm like, wow, I still can't believe that we're dealing with these same problems.
 But then when I stop and look at like, how much has changed since I started and how my roles changed, I'm like, wow.
 Like there's been a lot of progress.
+So we just need to keep going and, you know, just keep going.